How to play Mah Jongg

 How to use private tables

 Private tables allow you to play (either with friends or against the computer opponents) without your game appearing in the lobby.
-Players will need to know a code to join.
+Players will need to be on your friends list or know a code to join.

 Creating a Private Table